w5xd/WWVBclock/ReadMe.md

 is placed close to a wall and with its LCD facing the room, the projected image is on the ceiling, but offset 10 more inches away from the wall.
 Both the optical model and the PCB have a pair of 4 character LED chips to create a 4 by 2 character over/under image.
 But the second LED is optional and the Arduino sketch as published here won't illuminate anything on the second chip.
-(The optical image of the LED2 position is about 4 inches further from the wall than that of LED1.)
+(Should the building want to support LED2, you should note the optical image of the LED2 position is about 4 inches further from the wall, i.e. it is appears next to that of LED1.)

 The next issue I ran into was the fact that there is apparently no such thing as a manufactured 7 segment LED display that has straight up and down as opposed to slanted digits.
-But the direction of the slant is reversed by a simple single lens projector.
+But the direction of the slant is reversed by this simple single lens projector.
 The reason for the slant is "readability" but reversing it decreases readability.
 I did not want to project a backward slanted digital time display on the ceiling.
-I was able to find the Broadcom 5x7 pixel character display (see the PartsList.xls), which works around the slant problem, but requires significantly more complex firmware to support one or more fonts that fit in those 35 pixels.
+I was able to find the Broadcom 5x7 pixel character display (see the PartsList.xls), which resolves the slant problem, but requires significantly more complex firmware to support one or more fonts that fit in those 35 pixels.
 The Broadcom device is also at least 5 times more expensive than a similar sized 7 segment LED.
 I suppose that it also has about 5 times as many individually controllable LEDs, for what that is worth.
 The firmware lets you select among several fonts.
 Broadcom published one, which is labeled here as "OEM" and the 5x7Rasters project in this repo has a couple